 This shouldn’t come as a surprise, but higher flyers have a lot of choices in terms of airlines and hotels.
 While I can’t review every available product (obviously!), hopefully I can provide some useful, tangible insights into what you can expect from a number of them.
 Perhaps these observations can inspire your own personal travels, or, at the bare minimum, give you a glimpse of where you can go and what you can do with your miles and points (and in some cases, a little bit of cash).

 Every time I go somewhere, I’ll create what’s called a “Trip Report.”
 In each one, you’ll find a number of reviews from that particular trip, as well as some information regarding how everything was funded and then subsequently booked, and possibly some narrative elements too (it depends on the length and scope of the “adventure”).
-For instance, my first trip as a higher flyer was from my sleepy college town to New York, and then on to Washington DC.
-In the official trip report for that, you’ll find a review of the Hilton Midtown (where I spent the night in NYC), and then one of a Delta regional jet (how I got from NYC to DC), and an explanation of how I paid for it all (entirely with cash).
+For instance, my first trip as a higher flyer was to Southeast Asia.
+In the official trip report for that, you’ll find a review of (among other things) the Okura Prestige Hotel in Bangkok (where I stayed at in Bangkok), and then one of United First Class (how I got home), and an explanation of how I paid for it all (mostly with cash, but points for the first class flight).
 There are also some photos, not necessarily of planes and hotels, attached too.
 These documentations are all located in the “Trip Index” subsection.

 If you don’t want to look through all of my trip reports to find a particular review, you can use the various subsections below to filter exactly what you’re looking for (i.e. airlines, airport lounges, hotels, and other miscellaneous things).
 Each one is organized chronologically, from oldest to most recent.
 If you want something specific, you can search for it by name by using your web browser’s search function (Ctrl+F on PC, Cmd+F on Mac).